Infidelity Therapy – How can it help?

-Therapy for infidelity (in-person or online) – how can it help?
-It may help in many ways; yet, the outcome will depend on whether both partners are on the same page or not.
+Couples counselling and therapy for infidelity (whether online or in-person)—how can it help?
+It may help in many ways; yet, the outcome largely depends on whether both partners are on the same page or not.
 Infidelity has been one of the major causes of crises in couples due to its consequences for the relationship.
 It is considered one of the most recurring reasons for visits to clinical consultants, such as couples therapists and marriage counsellors.
 Infidelity is regarded as the main cause of divorce worldwide.
 Furthermore, many trauma therapists claim that infidelity as a form of interpersonal betrayal trauma is among the most detrimental forms of psychological trauma.

 An extradyadic affair can deeply impact the relationship, leaving both partners unsure of how to move forward.
 Similarly, marriage counsellors and couples therapists realise that addressing the aftermath of an affair is intricate and challenging.
 The emotional turbulence and breach of trust resulting from infidelity create a complex web of emotions and issues to untangle.
 Consequently, in the early stages of marriage counselling or couples therapy following an affair, setting clear goals can often be a difficult task.